 Request A Copy

-CONFORTE is currently being edited to trim down its 165,000 word size.
+MR. MADAME is currently being revised to make it shorter and tighter for the many readers who don’t have patience to enjoy subtle details, or huge swaths of history for that matter.
 Subscribe to my email list and you can be in the loop on my progress, have access to articles I’ve written, get notice of speaking engagements and other announcements of my work.
 Research inquiries are accepted.

-Part biography that lays bare the messy lives of one of America’s most notorious couples.
-Part soap opera that’s gritty and at times raunchy, full of twisted love and betrayal, crime and corruption.
-Set in the 1970s, CONFORTE is a voyeuristic high-stakes game of cat-and-mouse, written in omniscient narrative.
+Part crime exposé that lays bare the messy lives of one of America’s most notorious couples.
+Part biography that’s gritty and at times raunchy, full of twisted love and betrayal, crime and corruption.
+Set in the 1970s, MR. MADAME is a voyeuristic high-stakes game of cat-and-mouse, written in omniscient narrative.